 Consider this marketing campaign.
 A series of posts are released on Instagram, a video is posted to Facebook, and a print ad is run in a local publication.
 A story could conceivably be encapsulated in the video, or the Instagram posts, but what about the print ad?
 Or what if a potential customer only sees one of the Instagram posts?
 There is no way they are going to be able to grasp the full story, and I would argue that this is the predicament for most visual communication.
 They are not seen in context, they are not read thoroughly, and they are not viewed in their entirety.
-Forcing a story-based campaign on them may not be the most effective use of our efforts.
+Forcing a story-based campaign on them may not be the most effective use of a graphic designers efforts.

 A compelling character can be encapsulated in a single image.
 This is what has turned logo design into an esoteric art form, rather than a simple piece of a graphic design.
 Companies are asking themselves the same questions about their logos that people ask themselves when they consider a clothing purchase: “Are we the type of company that would have a red logo?”
 “Am I the type of person who would wear a fedora?”
 These are the questions that graphic design can answer, and they are more about a company's character (or identity) than about their story.

 It’s tough to draw a clear line between character and story, but it’s hard to argue that there aren’t delineations between them.
 Naturally, a story is reflected in character—but these reflections require diligent work in order to be accurately and concisely built into a character, when the medium requires it.
-In the same way that a human’s history leaves abstracted signatures on his person—the creases on his face, a perpetually furrowed brow, a knee that tends to buckle—we have the opportunity to transform story into character.
+In the same way that a human’s history leaves abstracted signatures on his person—the creases on his face, a perpetually furrowed brow, a knee that tends to buckle—graphic designers have the opportunity to transform story into character.

 So are graphic designers story tellers?

 Clip from opening titles for a video series by the Advisory Board